binfalse/binfalse.de/_posts/2018-01-24-archiving-a-website.md

 * Remove the search box - it's useless without PHP.
 You may add a link to a search engine instead...?
 * Remove unnecessary trackers like Google analytics and Piwik.
 You probably don't need it anymore and users may be unnecessarily annoyed by tracking and/or 404s.
 * Disable unnecessary plugins.
+* Check that manual links (e.g. in widgets) are still up-to-date, also after archiving..
 * Check for unpublished drafts in posts/pages.
 Those will be lost as soon as you close the CMS.
 * Recreate sitemap and rss feeds (if not created automatically)